 - Aluminum blade keeps shovel lightweight but durable; lasts multiple seasons

 - Traditional blade shape chips ice off steps with little effort

 - Limited to lighter loads due to traditional shape

-Get the True Temper snow shovel at Amazon, The Home Depot, or Lowe’s.
+Get the True Temper aluminum snow shovel at Lowe’s or The Home Depot.

 Moving a lot of heavy snow across a driveway, a walkway, or a deck can be quite a task, and it takes a heavy-duty shovel like the Snowcaster 30UPH to get the job done.
 This 30-inch-wide pusher-style shovel features a thick polypropylene blade that can withstand bounces, jams, and skips across rough surfaces.
 It also features a sturdy metal handle that keeps the tool light but durable.

-The Snowcaster really proved to be a hard-core shovel in testing.
+The Snowcaster proved to be a hard-core shovel in testing.
 First, it has a polypropylene bracket that couples the thick blade to the handle, and it can take quite a shot from uneven pavers or rocks.
 Next, of all the non-assembled shovels, it was by far the easiest and simplest to put together—the nuts fit in small recesses in the back of the blade for easier attachment.
-Our biggest gripe is that it isn’t able to throw snow quite as far as some other pusher models, but it definitely gets the job done.
+Our biggest gripe is that it isn’t able to throw snow quite as far as some other pusher models, but it gets the job done.